 A “settlement-based practice” from Habitat’s approach is a coherent and harmonized multi-sector support and assistance in a particular community.
 We leverage shelter as a catalyst for community transformation hence laying a foundation for the implementation of multiple social, economic and environmental interventions.

-Habitat for Humanity Kenya intends to see at least 4 settlements in five counties (Laikipia, Homabay, Machakos, Tana River, Kisumu), settled within quality and affordable houses with access to basic services and infrastructure.
+Habitat for Humanity Kenya intends to see at least 4 settlements in five counties (Laikipia, Homabay, Machakos, Tana River, Makueni), settled within quality and affordable houses with access to basic services and infrastructure.